gjt5165/gjt5165.github.io/README.md

-# gjt5165.github.io
-SRA 221 lab-2 assignment website
+# Welcome to SRA 221